TanStack/query/docs/src/pages/docs/guides/query-invalidation.md

 title: Query Invalidation
 ---

 Waiting for queries to become stale before they are fetched again doesn't always work, especially when you know for a fact that a query's data is out of date because of something the user has done.
-For that purpose, the `queryClient` has an `invalidateQueries` method that lets you intelligently mark queries as stale and potentially refetch them too!
+For that purpose, the `QueryClient` has an `invalidateQueries` method that lets you intelligently mark queries as stale and potentially refetch them too!

 ```js
 // Invalidate every query in the cache